robintrayler/mckittrick_FTIR/manuscript.md

 ## FTIR Indices {#sec:methods_indices}

 ATR-FTIR spectra were collected for all fossil specimens using a *Bruker Vertex 70 Far-Infrared Fourier Transform Infrared Spectrometer* from the Nuclear Magnetic Resonance Facility at the University of California, Merced.
 The spectra were collected from 400 to 4000 cm-1 over 32 scans at a spectral resolution of 4 cm^-1^.
-Each spectrum was background-corrected using several baseline points and slightly smoothed prior to index calculation using custom R scripts available in the supplementary material.
+Each spectrum was background-corrected using several baseline points and slightly smoothed prior to index calculation using custom R scripts modified from those of @trayler2023a, available in the supplementary material.

 The resulting 70 spectra were used to calculate two FTIR indices commonly used to investigate organic content and diagenesis in fossil bone.
 The Water-Amide-on-Phosphate-Index (WAMPI) is the ratio of the Amide-I and ν~2~PO~4~ phosphate absorbance bands ($\frac{B_{1650}}{B_{605}}$) tracks bone collagen content and higher WAMPI values should indicate better collagen preservation [@roche2010; @lebon2016; @trayler2023a].
 The Phosphate-Crystalinity-Index (PCI) is the sum of the ν~2~PO~4~ and ν~4~PO~4~ phosphate absorbance band maxima, normalized by the depth of valley between these two peaks ($\frac{B_{605} + B_{565}}{V_{590}}$; [@sponheimer1999]).
 Since increases in bone crystallinity sharpen the two phosphate peaks and deepen the valley, higher PCI reflect greater diagenetic alteration of the bone mineral [@sponheimer1999].
 Furthermore, higher PCI values can also reflect heat-induced changes to crystal order and structure, resulting from deliberate (cultural) or natural burning (wildfires), which is also expected to remove organic material [@thompson2009; @thompson2013].